Skip to main content

 Version Control

-• Each user will need their own provider account and create a personal access token for Coalesce.
+• Create a personal access token for Coalesce.

-• Each user will need to be in the organization's account.
+• Belong to the organization’s Git account.

 Git Commits